desireecjh/desireecjh/README.md

 - 🔭 Currently a **Senior Analyst with over 5 years of experience in Business Analysis & Project Management**

-- 🌱 Seeking to pursue **a career transition into Cybersecurity**
+- 🌱 Seeking to pursue a career transition into Cybersecurity - in particular the **Security Operations Center (SOC)** track

-- 👯 Eager to connect with **tech professionals & like-minded individuals to exchange ideas, share insights, & grow together**
+- 👯 Eager to connect with tech professionals & like-minded individuals to exchange ideas, share insights, & grow together

-- 👨‍💻 Actively seeking **opportunities in SOC analysis, cyber risk & threat detection/response/mitigation**
+- 👨‍💻 Actively seeking opportunities in **SOC analysis, cyber risk & threat detection/response/mitigation**

 - 📫 Reach me at **desireecjh@gmail.com**